egor7/blog-1/csv/csv.md

 {[file] data[file; info[file]]}
 ```

-The column meta-data table is a bit similar to `csvstat` output.
+The column metadata table is a bit similar to `csvstat` output.

 ![CSV meta-information by csvinfo](pic/csvinfo.png)

-Each row belongs to a column and each field stores some useful information about the column, like name (`c`), inferred type (`t`), max width (`mw`), etc… Field `gr` short for *granularity* is particularly interesting as it gives hint how well the column values compresses and if it should be stored as enumeration (symbol in kdb+ parlance) rather than as strings.
+Each row belongs to a column and each field stores some useful information about the column, like name (`c`), inferred type (`t`), max width (`mw`), etc… Field `gr` short for *granularity* is particularly interesting as it indicates how well the column values compress and if they should be stored as an enumeration (symbol in kdb+ parlance) rather than as strings.

 You can control the number of lines to be examined for type inference by variable `READLINES`.
 The default value is 5555.
 The smaller this number the more chance of an inference rule to be coincidental.
-For example in sample table (that was also used in CSVKit tutorial) column `fips` matches the patter `HMMSS` for the first 916 rows, so we could infer time as type.
-The patter matching breaks from line 917 with values like `31067`.
+For example in the sample table (that was also used in the CSVKit tutorial) column `fips` matches the pattern `HMMSS` for the first 916 rows, so we could infer time as type.
+The pattern matching breaks from line 917 with values like `31067`.
 To disable partial file-based type inference, just change `READLINES`.

 ```
 q) .csv.READLINES: count read0 `data.csv